flaxsearch/flaxcode/src/docs/hacking.rst

 being indexed.
 Currently no more than one collection can be indexed at any one time.
-It would be relatively simple to adapt the code to control a pool of indexing processes and allow for multiple simulatanous indexings, which might improve performance, especially on multicore processors, or if we allowed for indexing processes to run on separate machines.
+It would be relatively simple to adapt the code to control a pool of indexing processes and allow for multiple simultaneous indexing, which might improve performance, especially on multi-core processors, or if we allowed for indexing processes to run on separate machines.

 .. _IndexServer: file:api/indexserver.indexer.IndexServer-class.html